eEcoLiDAR/miscellaneous/README.md

 Normalising a pointcloud means the height of the groundlevel is subtracted from the height of each point.
 Then, the _z_-coordinate of each point refers to the height-above-ground.
 This can be done using the _pdal_ library.
 Its [documentation](https://pdal.io/stages/filters.hag.html) includes more information.

 The _normalise_copy_files.sh_ script first copies the other scripts onto the relevant VM.
 Note that the VMs must already have the relevant directories, otherwise the copy will not succeed.
-The _normalise_run_all.sh_ script can be started from within _Server0_ and starts up the procedure on all VMs.
+The _normalise_run_all.sh_ script can be executed from within _Server0_ and starts up the normalisation procedure on all VMs.
 When you execute a Unix job in the background and logout from the session, your process will get killed.
 Our script avoids this using the _nohup_ method, so it is safe to log out of _Server0_ while the normalisation is running.

 On each VM, the _normalise_run_tiles_x.sh_ script starts up the normalisation job.
 It includes the _pdal hag_ command to adjust the height-above-ground.
 As the list of all tiles is large, the _xargs_ method is used.
 This refers to a list of all tiles and iterates through the list, executing the same job for each of them.
 The _xargs_ methods allows the user to specify how many jobs each server should do simultaneously.
 Taking care of the memory of each VM and the size of the input files, the normalisation script only runs 2 jobs simultaneously.
 This list of tiles is located in the _normalise_tiles_x.sh_ file.